szorfein/getch/README.md

 Actually, Getch support only the [AMD64 handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64) and only with the last `stage3-amd64-systemd`.
 It also require a disk (only one for now) with a minimum of 20G.

-Filesystem supported by Getch are: (the list will evolve...)
+BIOS system will use Grub2 and UEFI, systemd-boot.
+Filesystem supported by Getch are for now:
-+ ext4 with GRUB2 for BIOS based system and systemd-boot for UEFI systems.
++ ext4
++ lvm

 I would also add disk encryption soon.